nyan222/roman_empire_zoomcamp/README.md

 - Make incremental model, to append only the latest data from each load.
 - Documentation and data quality tests in dbt.
 - Try Spark transformations instead of dbt
-- Streaming process with Kafka and Spark.
+- Try Streaming process with Kafka and Spark.

 ## License